Hawks cut Giants down to size in Game 1 of Japan Series

 A sacrifice fly by Zelous Wheeler got the Giants on the board in the ninth.

-The pitching matchup for Game 2 will pit SoftBank's Shuta Ishikawa (11-3 with a 2.42 ERA during the regular season) against Yomiuri's Nobutaka Imamura (5-2, 3.16) on Sunday.

-There was no ceremonial first pitch before the opener, but both teams led the crowd in a round of applause to honor the health care workers battling COVID-19.
+There was no ceremonial first pitch, but both teams led the crowd in a round of applause to honor the health care workers battling COVID-19.
 There were also constant reminders for fans to wear masks.

 After the Hawks went down in order in the first, Gracial, last season’s Japan Series MVP, singled to right to start the second.
 Kurihara followed with his home run to give SoftBank an early 2-0 lead.